-There are two primary types of sleep modes:
+There are two main types of sleep mode:

-- Idle mode: The CPU is stopped.
-Optionally, some synchronous clock domains are stopped, depending on the Idle argument.
-Regulator operates in normal mode. - Standby mode: All clock sources are stopped, except those where the RUNSTDBY bit is set.
+- IDLE mode: The CPU is stopped.
+Optionally, some synchronous clock domains are stopped, depending on the IDLE argument.
+Regulator operates in normal mode. - STANDBY mode: All clock sources are stopped, except those where the RUNSTDBY bit is set.
 Regulator operates in low-power mode.
-Before entering Standby mode the user must ensure that a significant amount of clocks and peripherals are disabled, so that the voltage regulator is not overloaded.
+Before entering standby mode the user must make sure that a significant amount of clocks and peripherals are disabled, so that the voltage regulator is not overloaded.